ETF distributions: frequently asked questions

 4. Why do some Australian-domiciled fund distributions contain foreign source income, and some do not?

-Foreign source income is income that has been derived in a country other than Australia, and which has not been subject to Australian tax.
+Foreign source income is income that has been derived from assets in a country other than Australia.

 5. What are the benefits of participating in a DRP vs. taking my distributions in cash?